cnsuhao/engine1/docs/Methodology/RenalMethodology.md

 with respect to the atmospheric reference node (indicated in the diagram by the equipotential symbol).
 Nodes can also hold the values for volume or the mass and concentration of substances.
 Paths contain information about the flow (volume per time) and volumes of compliances.
-The %BioGears @ref CircuitMethodology document contains more information about %BioGears circuit definitions and modeling.
-The %BioGears @ref SubstanceTransportMethodology contains more information about the substance transport and mass and concentration calculations.
+The @ref CircuitMethodology document contains more information about circuit definitions and modeling.
+The @ref SubstanceTransportMethodology contains more information about the substance transport and mass and concentration calculations.

 Dynamic pressure sources are used at the filtration and reabsorption locations to model the colloid osmotic pressures caused by protein in the fluid.
 These pressures, in combination with the hydrostatic pressures, give a correct total pressure difference to cause a correct net fluid flow.